Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

   - suppress: PutResponseCodes
     from: resources.json
     reason: Breaking change in order to change the API response code.
+  - suppress: PutResponseCodes
+    from: policyDefinitions.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
+  - suppress: PutResponseCodes
+    from: policySetDefinitions.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
+  - suppress: PutResponseCodes
+    from: policyAssignments.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
   - suppress: AvoidAdditionalProperties
     from: resources.json
     reason: Breaking change in order to change the property names for multiple API's.
 Will fix in the future.
+  - suppress: AvoidAdditionalProperties
+    from: policyDefinitions.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
+  - suppress: AvoidAdditionalProperties
+    from: policyDefinitionVersions.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
+  - suppress: AvoidAdditionalProperties
+    from: policySetDefinitions.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
+  - suppress: AvoidAdditionalProperties
+    from: policySetDefinitionVersions.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
+  - suppress: AvoidAdditionalProperties
+    from: policyAssignments.json
+    reason: Linter rule limitation.
+The API has never been changed since inception.
+Would be a breaking change.
   - suppress: XmsExamplesRequired
     from: resources.json
     reason: Xms Examples required is a pre-existing lint error.
 Not related to this version release.
 Will fix in the future.